 US Tax Classification of a Foreign “Foundation”

 The United States tax classification of a “foundation” created under the laws of a foreign jurisdiction is a complicated matter.
 “Foundations” are not creatures of common law, but are derived from civil law.
 The United States follows common law and this body of jurisprudence is more familiar with the concept of a trust.
-A “foundation” has elements of both a trust and a corporation and determining the United States tax classification of a foreign foundation can therefore be tricky.
+A “foundation” has elements of both a trust and a corporation; determining the United States tax classification of a foreign foundation can therefore be tricky.
 The ultimate classification will make a huge difference to the US tax impact on any US person involved with the foundation – whether a founder, contributor, beneficiary, guardian or council member.

 When Sharia law impacts the structure, the complexities can grow.
 There is, however, absolutely no guidance from the US Internal Revenue Service, the US courts, or the US Congress on the issues that arise when Sharia law and US tax law intersect.
 My article examines all of these issues as they relate to the newest foundations regime enacted in the United Arab Emirates.
 I will be breaking down the analysis in smaller blog posts over the coming weeks, so watch for them.

 Benefits of the United Arab Emirates

 The United Arab Emirates is essentially a tax-free jurisdiction and with its free zones providing 100% foreign ownership, it is fast becoming an international business hub.
 The Emirates now has 3 foundations regimes in place, with the most recent being launched in the Emirate of Ras Al Khaimah.
 My recent article provides an overview of the foundations regimes available in the United Arab Emirates, with particular attention to the latest regime and how Sharia law and US tax rules affect the use, structure, and efficiency of foundations.